asibahi/asibahi.github.io/content/thoughts/2024-11-14-parsing-hearthstone-deck-codes.md

 }
 ```

-One tiny thing before I continue.
+One tiny thing before the end.
 Note the `+'_` bound on the return type.
 Since `nom`'s errors contain the input, which is a reference, converting the errors can sometimes cause Rust's type inference to declare that your functions expect a `'static` lifetime.
 For example, here, when the `+'_` bound is removed, or [when converting `nom`'s errors to `anyhow`'s errors using the `?` operator.](https://www.reddit.com/r/rust/comments/1goc61r/nom_implemented_parser_is_demanding_i_use_a/).
 It is not a footgun, per se, as the compiler yells at you.
-But the error is frankly inscrutable unless you know what you are looking for
+But the error is frankly inscrutable unless you know what you are looking for.

+## Final Thoughts

+Rewriting in nom was a bit easier than I thought it would be.
+And even the compact "one-liner" is more readable than I thought.
+The hardest part is probably how to translate the problem into `nom`'s API.
+(Which I struggled with when I considered using `nom` for [Advent of Code](https://adventofcode.com)).
+Who knows?
+Maybe this year.

+If you would like to do this with another Rust parser library (`chumsky` or `winnow` or `combine` or `pest`), please do share, and I will happily link it here.